fiinix/fiinix.github.io/_posts/2018/may/2018-05-13-how-not-to-be-a-boy.md

 Taking me on a journey through his life, from losing his mother to breast cancer at the age of 17 to eventually becoming a parent to two girls, and realising how woefully unequipped he was to be a parent.

-A part-autobiography and part-exploring in toxic masculinity, Robert somehow manages to walk the line of grief and bereavement with absurd masturbatory humour without losing touch of either.
+A part-autobiography and part-exploration in toxic masculinity, Robert somehow manages to walk the line of grief and bereavement with absurd masturbatory humour without losing touch of either.

 > Is there any romance greater than the one a teenage boy has with his own loneliness? <cite>[How Not to Be a Boy, Robert Webb][goodreads]</cite>